Yueleng/daily-english/chp1/03_what_the_west.md

 ### erect

-* *verb*, to build a building, wall, or other structure:
+* *verb*, to build a building, wall, or other structure.
 * *[example]: The United States has been erecting barriers to limit Chinese investment in American companies, re-examining the kinds of technology that can be exported to China and restricting China’s role in building America’s next-generation telecommunications networks, while also discouraging other countries from using Chinese equipment.*

 ### indictment